apache/allura/README.markdown

     ~$ sudo apt-get install default-jdk python-dev libssl-dev libldap2-dev libsasl2-dev

 And finally our document-oriented database, MongoDB, and our messaging server, RabbitMQ.
+Note that RabbitMQ is optional, but will make messages flow faster through our asynchronous processors.
+By default, rabbitmq is disabled in development.ini.

     ~$ sudo apt-get install mongodb rabbitmq-server